luke831215/SQUAT/docs/README.md

 The tool aligns sequencing reads against the assembly with **[BWA](http://bio-bwa.sourceforge.net/)** and generates one pre-assembly and one post-assembly report at the end of the analysis.

-Version 1.0 of SQUAT was released under GPLv3 on XXX.
+Version 1.0 of SQUAT was released under GPLv3.